Ziyan-Huang/FLARE22/README.md

 # Solution of Team Blackbean for FLARE22 Challenge
 Built upon [MIC-DKFZ/nnUNet](https://github.com/MIC-DKFZ/nnUNet), this repository provides the solution of team blackbean for [MICCAI FLARE22](https://flare22.grand-challenge.org/) Challenge.
-The details of our method are described in our paper [Exploring nnUNet for Pseudo Labeling and Efficient Sliding Window Inference](https://openreview.net/forum?id=FNMbe2vLvev).
+The details of our method are described in our paper [Revisiting nnUNet for Pseudo Labeling and Efficient Sliding Window Inference](https://openreview.net/forum?id=FNMbe2vLvev).

 You can reproduce our method as follows step by step: